rishimohan/orshot-ruby-gem/README.md

 For available templates and their modifications refer [Orshot Templates Page](https://orshot.com/templates)

-## generateSignedUrl
+## generate_signed_url

 Use this function to generate signed URL.
+This method accepts a hash with the following keys

 | key | required | description |
 |----------|----------|-------------|